-Portland to San Francisco Road Trip → 23 BEST Stops Along Your Route
+Portland to San Francisco Road Trip → 23 BEST Stops Along The Route

 Embarking on a Portland to San Francisco road trip is an adventure that offers endless options before you hit the Golden Gate Bridge.
 From the best coastal views the U.S. has to offer, to snow capped dormant volcanoes and alpine lakes; this road trip will be one to remember.

-Continue reading as I take you through 23 of the best stops on a Portland to San Francisco road trip, whether you choose to head down the coastal or mountain route.
+Continue reading as I take you through 23 of the best stops on a Portland to San Francisco road trip, whether you choose to head down the coastal route or the mountain route.

 How many hours is the road trip from Portland to San Francisco?